Chatlada-Nina/pizza-hemma/README.md

 ![Reviews page as a member ](documentation/readme/reviews-page-member.png)

-- The delete confirmation will pop up if user want to delete his/her reviews.
+- The delete confirmation will pop up if the user wants to delete his/her reviews.

 ![Confirm delete modal ](documentation/readme/confirm-delete-review.png)